Joseph Manson, Center Director

 Kathryn Sechrist, School Programs Manager

-Kathryn develops & teaches in-school, field trip, afterschool, and summer camp programs for grades K-8.
-She is passionate about providing opportunities for children of all backgrounds to explore & play in nature; building lifelong connections filled with awe & wonder.
-As a child, her summers were spent camping along the California coast with her family; exploring fern-clad forests, collecting agates, whalewatching, observing wild elk, and learning with park rangers.
-She has a Master’s degree in Biology: Ecology & Conservation Biology from San Francisco State University where she trained as an ornithologist & bird expert.
-Before Audubon, Kathryn taught Ornithology at SFSU and volunteered with inner-city youth & retired seniors.
-Kathryn enjoys painting, hiking, and searching for owls.
+Kathryn develops and teaches our in-school, field trip, and summer camp programs for grades K-8.
+She also leads family programs and coordinates our college internship program.
+She is passionate about providing opportunities for youth and families of all backgrounds to explore and play in the outdoors; building lifelong nature connections filled with awe and wonder.
+As a child, her summers were spent camping along the California coast; exploring fern-clad forests, collecting agates, whalewatching, observing wild elk, and learning with park rangers.
+She has a Master’s degree in Ecology from San Francisco State University where she trained as an ornithologist & bird expert.
+Before Audubon, Kathryn volunteered with inner-city youth & retired seniors.
+Kathryn enjoys hiking, painting, foggy days, and searching for owls.

 Marina Pita, Community Programs Manager